samuelroland/KanFF/db/records-management.md

     >Contains the important decisions, formal meetings, important change and publications of new versions of documents.
     ><br>Important means that what is described in the log, has an impact on the work of severals persons in the project.
 - needhelp: boolean value.
 Add a little icon "help" if the project need help of externals persons (to join the group or to help without join)
+-

 ### Works:
 - name: name of the work
 - description: simple description of what will be done in this work
 - start and end: date of start and of the work.
-Is useful to make a planing.
+Is useful to make a planning.
 - state: technical state of the work (independant of dates about the work. changes are only manual)
-    - Values: 1 = to do, 2 = in run, 3 = completed.
+    - Values: 1 = to do, 2 = in run, 3 = in break, 4 = completed.
-- value: value of the "work" made in this work
+- value: value of the "work" made in this work.
+INT value: 1 to 10.
 - effort: value between 1 and 10 about the effort to bring to achieve this work.
 - visible: boolean value. visible or not outside of the group.
 - creation_date: date of creation of the work.